chunliu/wtprofile/README.md

-# Windows Terminal Profile
+# A Windows Terminal Profile

-A repo for the resources and profile of my Windows Terminal configuration.
+This is a repository for the profile and resources that I used for Windows Terminal configuration.
+The following screenshots shows how my Windows Terminal looks like with this profile.

 ![windows-terminal.gif](resource/windows-terminal.gif)